Latelaukki/Sudoku-solver/Documentation/architecture.md

 ### User interface

 Playing Sudoku with a text UI is definitely not optimal.
 If you really want to try to solve the puzzle yourself, you really need GUI for it.
 Therefore, it would probably be the first in line in further development.

+### Handling data

+SQL is pretty complicated way to store simple data.
+Therefore it would probably be better to use some other way to manage it.